Former President George H.W. Bush dies at age 94 - Pattaya Mail

+But he acknowledged he had trouble articulating “the vision thing” during his time in office.
+He was also haunted by his decision to break a stern, solemn vow he made to voters when he accepted the Republican Party’s nomination for president in 1988: “Read my lips.
+No new taxes.”

-He lost his bid for re-election to Bill Clinton in a campaign in which businessman H. Ross Perot took almost 19 percent of the vote as an independent candidate.
-Still, he lived to see his son, George W., twice elected to the presidency — only the second father-and-son chief executives, following John Adams and John Quincy Adams.
+He lost his bid for re-election to then-Arkansas Gov. Bill Clinton during a campaign in which businessman H. Ross Perot took almost 19 percent of the vote as an independent candidate.
+But with the election of son George W. Bush to the White House, they became only the second father-and-son chief executives , following John Adams and John Quincy Adams.

-The 43rd president issued a statement Friday following his father’s death, saying the elder Bush “was a man of the highest character.”

-“The entire Bush family is deeply grateful for 41’s life and love, for the compassion of those who have cared and prayed for Dad,” the statement read.

-After his 1992 defeat, George H.W.
-Bush complained that media-created “myths” gave voters a mistaken impression that he did not identify with the lives of ordinary Americans.
-He decided he lost because he “just wasn’t a good enough communicator.”

-Once out of office, Bush was content to remain on the sidelines, except for an occasional speech or paid appearance and visits abroad.
+Out of office, Bush was content to remain largely on the sidelines except for an occasional speech or paid appearance and visits abroad.
 He backed Clinton on the North American Free Trade Agreement, which had its genesis during his own presidency.
-He visited the Middle East, where he was revered for his defense of Kuwait.
+He visited the Middle East, where he was revered for his defense of Kuwait .
 And he returned to China, where he was welcomed as “an old friend” from his days as the U.S. ambassador there.

 He later teamed with Clinton to raise tens of millions of dollars for victims of a 2004 tsunami in the Indian Ocean and Hurricane Katrina, which swamped New Orleans and the Gulf Coast in 2005.
 During their wide-ranging travels, the political odd couple grew close.

-“Who would have thought that I would be working with Bill Clinton, of all people?”
-Bush quipped in October 2005.
+“Who would have thought that I would be working with Bill Clinton of all people?” he joked in October 2005.

-In his post-presidency, Bush’s popularity rebounded with the growth of his reputation as a fundamentally decent and well-meaning leader who, although he was not a stirring orator or a dreamy visionary, was a steadfast humanitarian.
-Elected officials and celebrities of both parties publicly expressed their fondness.
+As the years passed, his popularity rebounded with the growth of his reputation as a fundamentally decent and well-meaning leader who, although he was not a stirring orator or a dreamy visionary, was a steadfast humanitarian.

 “That wasn’t our objective,” he told The Associated Press in 2011 from his office just a few blocks from his Houston home.
 “The good thing about it is there was so much less loss of human life than had been predicted and indeed than we might have feared.”